 To do so:

-- In the article editor and in select category editors (topic display and custom content), click in the Tags input box below the editor.
+- In the article editor and in select category editors (topic display and custom content), select the Tags text box below the editor.

-- To add one tag at a time, type the name of your new tag.
+- To add one tag at a time, enter the name of your new tag.

-- Then hit Enter, tab, or comma, or click outside of the box.
+- Hit Enter, tab, or comma, or select anywhere outside of the box.

-- The tag(s) will be created in the Tag Library and added to this article.
+- The tag(s) are created in the Tags library and added to this article.

 - Be sure to Save your article once you're done.